Categories

 Panoramic Sun Roof$2,000Not Available / Solid metal roof expected for XM radio & Roof Rack options

-19" WheelsSilver Slipstream Wheels included but Silver Cyclone Wheels are for additional $2,500Available as an upgrade but no price mentioned until Tesla Design Studio opens for Model 3
+19″ WheelsSilver Slipstream Wheels are included but Silver Cyclone Wheels are for an additional $2,500Available as an upgrade but no price mentioned until Tesla Design Studio opens for Model 3

 HEPA Filtration System/Bioweapon Defense Mode$3,500Not Available